chamika-u/URL-SHORTNER/README.md

   This app allows users to enter a long HTTPS URL and generate a shortened version.

-This is version **v1.0**, which includes the **core functionality**:
+This is version v1.1, which improves upon v1.0 by adding:

-- 🖥 Input a URL through a web form
+🖥 Input a URL through a web form
-- ✂️ Generate a shortened URL using Python/Flask
+✂️ Generate a shortened URL using Python/Flask
-- 📄 Display the shortened URL on the same page
+📄 Display the shortened URL on the same page

-> ⚠️ Note: The JavaScript **copy button** and other enhancements will be added in later versions.
+📋 New!
+Copy button with JavaScript for quick copying

 ---